solarwinds/snap-plugin-lib/tutorial/01-simple/README.md

 ```

 At the beginning we are simulating data collection by obtaining current system time.
-In real plugins those code would be replaced with some REST request, file reading, SQL query etc.
+In real plugins this code would be replaced with some REST request, file reading, SQL query etc.

 When we have access to `time` object, we create 5 metrics - each of which is associated with a separated value.
 Also we have introduced metric groups: date and time (second position in metric name).